rjmacready/heroku-buildpack-opendylan/README.md

 This buildpack assumes a x64 machine (we need this to download the right version of the compiler) and a 10.04 ubuntu compatible machine (required by libgc.so).

+As we need to download the compiler and compile from scratch, compile times may take a while...

 ## Developer notes

 ...